 Hopefully this article helped you in deciding which earbud or headphone model might be appropriate for your needs.
 This article was originally intended to be much shorter, but we gathered such an interesting range of listening device options that further analysis was called for.
 On a personal note, I find my noise cancelling earbuds an invaluable accessory when focusing on a task.
 For many of us, myself included, it is uncommon to be in a truly quiet environment during a period of intense work or study.
 Therefore, being able to manufacture one's own quiet is an incredible advantage.

 P.S.
-Whenever you’re ready... here are 4 ways we can help you reach your goals with ADHD:
+Whenever you’re ready… here are 4 ways I can help you have Focused, Balanced Days with ADHD.

-4. Work with Skye Privately in Executive Coaching
+4. Work with me Privately

 Author: